manfredspitze/dict-starter-ver2/updating/dict-updating-techniques-instructions.md

 In this project, you'll learn how to:

-1. update key-value pairs directly
+1. update key-value pairs directly using *square bracket notation*
 2. update key-value pairs using the `update()` method
 3. use the `get()` method to set a **default value** for a key-value pair that will be returned if the requested key doesn't exist